codebrewer-archive/intellij-platform-dilbert-daily-strip-plugin/README.md

 ## About

-Displays the cartoon strip of the day from the dilbert.com website in a toolwindow in products based on the IntelliJ Platform (such as IntelliJ IDEA, AppCode and CLion).
+Displays the cartoon strip of the day from the dilbert.com website in a tool window in products based on the IntelliJ Platform (such as IntelliJ IDEA, AppCode and CLion).

 ## History